csp200/mp0/REPORT.md

 - [ ] I found and selected my Hawk ID when accepting the MP invitation.
 - [ ] I successfully cloned the MP repository to my local machine.
-- [ ] I successfully set up a Haskell toolchain on my local machine.
+- [ ] I staged and commited two files to the MP repository.

 ## Summary and Reflection